At a Glance:

 “It was really great to go home and just live normally — to go back to work and see everybody that I love,” said Tom.
 “The trees, the wind, having grass under your feet.
 Driving down the road in your car.
 Going to a restaurant and ordering something that you want.
 All the little things.
 You’re kind of a spectacle when you go out, people look at you, but a lot of people are interested in it, and I spread the word.
 I told them it was my heart clicking away.”

-Among the many things Tom was able to enjoy while at home was sending his 16-year-old daughter to her junior prom and returning to work running his marina.
+Among the many things Tom was able to enjoy while at home was seeing his teenage daughter attend her junior prom and returning to work running his marina.
 He’s also had the opportunity to speak with other heart failure patients considering the SynCardia TAH.

 “I really want to pay this whole experience forward,” said Tom.
 “I really enjoy meeting other people who are awaiting transplant, or contemplating the artificial heart, and uplifting their spirits like people did for me.
 That’s my new goal, my new life.”

-After more than 500 days of life with the TAH, Tom’s doctors finally found the perfect heart in October 2017.
+After more than 500 days of life with the TAH, Tom’s doctors finally found the perfect heart.
 Tom hopes to meet his donor’s family someday and plans to write them a letter once the required year has passed.

 Since his transplant, Tom has had eight biopsies to test for rejection and they’ve all come back perfect.
-This June, he is looking forward to watching his daughter graduate from high school and turn 18.
-Beyond that, he just plans to enjoy life as much as he can.
+He is looking forward to spending time with his family and friends, and enjoying all of life’s milestones with them.
+He plans to enjoy life as much as he can.

 “I’m looking forward to doing things that I never really did, and maybe travel a little more and take more time off during the summer,” said Tom.
 “I have two guys who work for me, and they did a great job in the fall for me, and I have to know that I can let go and let those guys do their thing and take off for a few days.
 I want to take more time for myself and my family.
 I’m just happy to do anything now to be honest with you.”